 When writing a summary statement on your resume for account executive, you should include your most noteworthy accomplishments and years of experience.
 Make sure that your achievements are specific to the job description, rather than generalized.
 Don’t mention soft skills, such as ‘problem-solving’ or ‘organizational skills.’
 These words are too general to be included in your resume summary.

-To stand out from the crowd when writing a resume for account executive, it is important to show your personality.
+To stand out from the crowd when writing a resume for an account executive, it is important to show your personality.
 Hiring managers will remember those with a personal touch.
 A summary statement describing your passions or a typical day can showcase your skills and show that you’ll be a good fit for the company.
 In addition, it will show that you have a balanced mix of hard skills and soft.

 Tailoring your resume for an account executive position